Reuse, share and upcycle

 Brisbane is lucky to have options for residents to reduce waste by borrowing items instead of buying them new.
-A tool library or sharing library provides access to hundreds of tools and equipment, thereby reducing consumption and supporting Brisbane’s efforts toward a more circular economy.
+A tool library or sharing library provides access to hundreds of tools and equipment.
+These kinds of libraries reduce consumption and support Brisbane’s efforts toward a more circular economy.

 Brisbane Tool Library

-Operating out of the Edge building in South Brisbane.
+The Brisbane Tool Library houses tools and equipment donated and rescued from landfill.
 The Tool Library has a large selection of household, gardening and building tools to loan out to the public.
-All of the tools and equipment have being donated and rescued from landfill.
 For a small annual membership fee you can have access to any of these tools for up to seven days.
 For more information visit Brisbane Tool Library.

-Located in Salisbury, Share Shed is Queensland’s first Library of Things.
-Share Shed has a wide range of useful items including disco balls and party lights, lawn mowers, kayaks, gardening tools and board games.
+Located in Salisbury, Share Shed is Queensland’s first library of things.
+Share Shed has a range of items including party goods, lawn mowers, kayaks, gardening tools and board games.
 Join as an individual member or sign up as an organisation to start borrowing.
 You can view the entire catalogue and membership details at Share Shed.

 Reverse Garbage Queensland

 Reverse Garbage Queensland (RGQ) is a treasure trove of unique materials to use in your next craft or upcycling project.

 This not-for-profit organisation collects quality industrial discards, diverting them from landfill and selling them at low cost to the public.

 RGQ regularly hosts waste-focused art workshops and educational talks and tours to suit every age and group.

 The Revive Second-hand Fashion Festival returned for its third year on Friday 17 August 2018.
 Revive is a celebration of style, value and eco-friendly virtues of buying pre-loved clothing.
 The event encourages residents to consider how they can make more sustainable fashion choices and support textile recycling, reuse and repair.